 \section{Abstract}

-Sheaf diffusion has recently emerged as a promising design pattern for graph representation learning due to its inherent ability to handle heterophilic data and avoid oversmoothing.
-Meanwhile, cooperative message passing has also been proposed as a way to enhance the flexibility of information diffusion by allowing nodes to independently choose whether to propagate/gather information from/to neighbors.
-A natural question ensues: is sheaf diffusion capable of exhibiting this cooperative behavior?
-Here, we provide a negative answer to this question.
-In particular, we show that existing sheaf diffusion methods fail to achieve cooperative behavior due to the lack of message directionality.
-To circumvent this limitation, we introduce the notion of cellular sheaves over directed graphs and characterize their in- and out-degree Laplacians.
-We leverage our construction to propose Cooperative Sheaf Neural Networks (CSNNs).
-Theoretically, we characterize the receptive field of CSNN and show it allows nodes to selectively attend (listen) to arbitrarily far nodes while ignoring all others in their path, potentially mitigating oversquashing.
-Our experiments show that CSNN presents overall better performance compared to prior art on sheaf diffusion as well as cooperative graph neural networks.
+Sheaf neural networks (SNNs) leverage cellular sheaves to induce flexible diffusion processes on graphs, generalizing the diffusion mechanism of classical graph neural networks.
+While SNNs have been shown to cope well with heterophilic tasks and alleviate oversmoothing, we show that there is further room for improving sheaf diffusion.
+More specifically, we argue that SNNs do not allow nodes to independently choose how they cooperate with their neighbors, i.e., whether they convey and/or gather information to/from their neighbors.
+To address this issue, we first introduce the notion of cellular sheaves over directed graphs and characterize their in- and out-degree Laplacians.
+We then leverage our construction to propose Cooperative Sheaf Neural Network (CSNN).
+Additionally, we formally characterize its receptive field and prove that it allows nodes to selectively attend (listen) to arbitrarily far nodes while ignoring all others in their path, which is key to alleviating oversquashing.
+Our results on synthetic data empirically substantiate our claims, showing that CSNN can handle long-range interactions while avoiding oversquashing.
+We also show that CSNN performs strongly in heterophilic node classification and long-range graph classification benchmarks. \looseness=-1